 Cadence: 10-20 customer conversations per week.

 Before PMF, research is the product work.
 Every conversation refines your understanding of the problem space.
 The founding team should be in direct contact with potential users almost daily.
 At this stage, the research is informal but frequent — every demo, every support interaction, every sales call is a research opportunity.
+The most common early-stage mistake is treating research as a separate activity from product work; the two are the same activity at this stage.

 The risk at this stage is not doing too little research — most founders talk to users naturally.
 The risk is unstructured research that confirms existing beliefs instead of challenging them.
 Even at the earliest stage, basic methodology matters: ask about their problem before showing your solution.
+The customer discovery interview questions guide covers the question bank that supports this stage.

 Growth Stage (Post-PMF, Scaling)